SonnyFixit/Travelling_salesman_problem/README.md

 ## How to run

-* Ensure Python 3.x is installed.
+* Ensure right version of Python is installed.
 * Place the triangular matrix file in the same directory as the script.
 * Run the script in a Python environment.
 * The best route and distance will be displayed, along with the execution time.